Sea to Summit Ether Light XT Extreme - Women's Review

 What Other Sleeping Pads Should You Consider?

 The Ether Light XT Extreme comes in a size long, so if you're taller than around 5'5", you could consider picking that up instead.
 If you're going to mostly be backpacking in the spring through summer, the Sea to Summit Ether Light XT Insulated is almost the same shape, is very comfortable, and is much lighter for backpacking.
 We also love the Therm-a-Rest NeoAir XLite NXT for backpacking trips, and it's the lightest of the inflatable pads.
-If you're taller and are looking for an even warmer pad, there are more options for you in our all-gender review of the best backpacking sleeping pads.
+If you're taller and are looking for an even warmer pad, there are more options for you in our all-gender review of backpacking sleeping pads.
 Women's pads typically are shorter and more insulated than the all-gender versions, but they also offer less overall variety.